Scheduling in PublishPress Future: Cron Jobs

-The scheduling in Post Expirator is handled by cron jobs.
+The scheduling in PublishPress Future is handled by cron jobs.

 This plugin does require that WP-CRON is setup and functional on your webhost.
 Some hosts do not support this, so please check and confirm if you run into issues using the plugin.

-You can see all the active cron jobs on your site by going to Settings > Post Expirator > Diagnostics.
-This table will show all currently scheduled cron events with the next run time.
-Post Expirator creates an event called
+You can see all the active cron jobs on your site by going to “Future” in your WordPress admin menu and then clicking the “Diagnostics” tab.
+This table will show all currently scheduled cron events with the connected settings.
+PublishPress Future creates an event called

 postExpiratorExpire.
 You can see this in the image below: